naninovel/docs/docs/en/guide/text-printers.md

 You can use event tags instead of [inlined commands](/guide/scenario-scripting#command-inlining) to expose them to [localization documents](/guide/localization#scripts-localization), allowing translators to override executed commands based on the selected locale.

-::: note
+::: info NOTE
 Reveal events execute commands on a transient track and cannot affect the main track, so it is not possible to await them (`wait!` flags are ignored) or trigger "waiting for input" (CTC).
-Use [inlined commands](/guide/scenario-scripting#command-inlining) for those cases instead.
 :::

 ## Reveal Expressions